 MONUMENTS OF THE WORLD

-There are more than 7,000 national parks in the world and 1,073 places listed as World Heritage sites.
-The list of travel destinations is practically endless, and tourism is becoming an increasingly multitudinous activity: according to the World Tourism Organization, 1,326 million people visited another country in 2017.
+There are more than 7,000 national parks in the world and 1,154 places listed as World Heritage External link, opens in new window. sites.
+The list of destinations to travel to is practically endless and tourism is gradually starting to pick up again after the hiatus imposed by the pandemic: 415 million people travelled in 2021 worldwide, according to the World Tourism Organisation.

 There are many destinations to choose from for travellers who want to not only get close to nature, but also marvel at the wonders it creates.
 A cut above the rest: